vtex-apps/availability-notify/docs/README.md

 ## Required permissions for request management

-**Breaking change:** Starting on [September 21st, 2026], **Download Requests**, **Process Unsent**, and deleting notification requests require the **Download Notification Requests** [License Manager resource](https://help.vtex.com/docs/tutorials/license-manager-resources).
+**Breaking change:** Starting on September 21st, 2026, **Download Requests**, **Process Unsent**, and deleting notification requests require the **Download Notification Requests** [License Manager resource](https://help.vtex.com/docs/tutorials/license-manager-resources).
 Users without this resource will see a permission error in Admin and receive HTTP 403 Forbidden from the related APIs.
 For more details, see the [breaking change announcement](https://help.vtex.com/announcements/2026-08-17-breaking-change-availability-notify-new-mandatory-permission).

 ## Seller Configuration